-The firm operates risk adjustment policies in order to affect bonus pools or individual awards in light of these considerations and other financial and non-financial performance criteria.
-The Committee considers, to the extent possible, whether any of the current risks in DCME may crystallise in the near future or the next remuneration period, resulting in a need to adjust current remuneration year bonus pools and individual allocations/recommendations for either local employees or expatriate staff.
+The Firm operates risk adjustment policies in order to affect bonus pools or individual awards in light of these considerations and other financial and non-financial performance criteria.
+The Committee considers, to the extent possible, whether any of the current risks in DCME may crystallise in the near future or the next remuneration period, resulting in a need to adjust current remuneration year incentive pools and individual compensation outcomes for either local employees or expatriate staff.
 The Reward and Conduct Committee ("RACC"), which is a sub-committee of the Executive Committee, provide a bi-annual report to the Committee, which considers ex-ante risks specific to the DCME's evolving organisation and its business activities.
-This includes relevant financial and non-financial risks that DCME faces and any other risks that might be specific to the firm as part of DCME's risk management framework.
-Any assessment of materiality is based on judgment and management discretion applied on a case by case basis in line with the approach adopted by the firm under the ICARA process.
-The report considers the relevant quantitative and qualitative measures in the assessment of the impact and probability of current, uncrystallised risks crystallising in the next remuneration period, and the formulation of a judgement as to the materiality of those risks and whether those risks would warrant any adjustment to the relevant bonus pool(s), should they crystallise.
-For context, these current and future risks include but are not limited to credit risk, model risk, market risk, liquidity risk and capital risk, as well as legal/regulatory compliance risk, operational/conduct risk (including financial crime risk), strategic risk, and reputational risk.
+This includes relevant financial and non-financial risks that DCME faces and any other risks that might be specific to the Firm as part of DCME's risk management framework.
+Any assessment of materiality is based on judgment and management discretion applied on a case by case basis in line with the approach adopted by the Firm under the ICARA process.
+The report considers the relevant quantitative and qualitative measures in the assessment of the impact and probability of current, uncrystallised risks impacting the Firm in the next remuneration period.
+The report also explains and justifies the materiality of those risks, and gives recommendations for any adjustments to the relevant incentive pool(s), should they crystallise.
+For context, these current and future risks include but are not limited to credit risk, model risk, liquidity risk and capital risk, as well as legal/regulatory compliance risk, operational/conduct risk (including financial crime risk), strategic risk, and reputational risk.

-Where applicable, the firm will ensure that individuals do not profit from a relevant event, including taking into consideration the extent to which past bonuses were earned as a result of identified failings.
+Where applicable, the Firm will ensure that individuals do not profit from a relevant risk event, including taking into consideration the extent to which past incentives were earned as a result of identified failings.
 In all cases, DCME will ensure that the size of ex-post risk adjustments reflect the severity of the relevant event, are sufficiently material in size and are sufficient to drive positive individual behaviours and culture within the firm.
 Ex-post risk adjustment can be applied to individuals or to groups of employees on a collective basis.
-Where the misconduct, failings or poor performance which led to a relevant event occurred primarily in particular business units or divisions, collective adjustments of individual variable remuneration awards should be weighted towards those areas.
+Where the misconduct, failings or poor performance, which led to a relevant risk event, occurred primarily in particular business units or divisions, adjustments to remuneration should be weighted towards those areas.

-The firm also operates a Malus & Clawback Policy, which seeks to reduce unvested or vested awards.
-The application of malus provisions against unvested variable compensation will be considered where, in the context of an issue, there is reasonable evidence of employee misconduct or material error, the firm or relevant business line suffers a material downturn in financial performance, or the firm or relevant business line suffers a material failure of risk management.
+The Firm also operates a Malus & Clawback Policy, which seeks to reduce unvested or vested awards.
+The application of malus provisions against unvested variable compensation will be considered where, in the context of an issue, there is reasonable evidence of employee misconduct or material error, the Firm or relevant business line suffers a material downturn in financial performance, or the Firm or relevant business line suffers a material failure of risk management.
 Clawback of vested variable compensation may be applied where there is reasonable evidence of employee misconduct or material error, or the firm or relevant business line suffers a material failure of risk management, in particular cases of fraud or other conduct with intent or severe negligence which led to significant losses.